-Housing dislocation is a hallmark of our time, is rooted in profound changes in manufacturing, agriculture, and commerce.
+Housing dislocation, a hallmark of our time, is rooted in profound changes in manufacturing, agriculture, and commerce.
 The manufacturing exodus to foreign countries has hollowed out industrial cities, family farms have succumbed to corporate ownership, while Walmart and online shopping have dealt a death blow to countless independent merchants.

 Population loss and the resulting loss of commerce has decimated our heartland leaving forlorn cities and rural towns throughout the country.
 There is an opportunity here just waiting to be tapped.

 Some people living in the city are more suited for the country while others living in the country yearn for an urban lifestyle.
 Mutual Couchsurfing offers a mechanism to test drive an area for fit and comfort.

 You have friends all over the world, you just haven’t met them yet.

 - Couchsurfing is a service that connects members to a global community of travelers.